On the many Dirichlet Laplacians on a non-convex polygon and their approximations by point interactions

-The proof of such an estimate, for general elliptic second order differential operator on a class of bounded open sets which includes curvilinear polygons, can be found in \cite{[LU]}, Chapter 3, Section 8.
-For the Laplace operator on polygons a simpler proof is given in \cite{[G]}, Theorem 2.2.3.
-By (\ref{cacc}), since $C_0^\infty(\Omegasf)$ is dense in $H^2(\Omegasf)\cap H^1_0(\Omegasf)$, (see e.g. \cite{[G]}, Theorem 1.6.2), the restriction of $\Delta_\Omegasf$ to $C_0^\infty(\Omegasf)$ is closable and its closure is given by
+The proof of such an estimate, for general elliptic second order differential operator on a class of bounded open sets which includes curvilinear polygons, can be found in \cite{[LU]} (see Lemma 8.1, Chapter 3, Section 8); for the Laplace operator on polygons a much simpler proof is given in \cite{[G]}, Theorem 2.2.3.
+By \eqref{cacc}, since $H^2(\Omegasf)\cap H^1_0(\Omegasf)$ is closed in $H^2(\Omegasf)$, (see e.g. \cite{[G]}, Theorem 1.6.2), the linear operator